automationman88/hubstaff/README.md

 1. `Create a team payment: one time amount aka "bonus" payment` fails because `Rate type` is set to `Bonus` instead `Pending` by test case.
 2. `.env` was pushed intentionally in order to run tests (test account was created for this purpose).
+Please add missing secrets there